sio/homelab/ansible/tests/README.md

 # Automated tests for Ansible playbooks

-Some playbooks in this repo contain automated tests implemented using Molecule.
+Most playbooks in this repo contain automated tests implemented using Molecule.

 Use Makefile provided in this directory to launch tests.